Skip to main content

 Gateway Context + Auth0 Login

-noetl context add gke-prod \
+noetl context init gke-prod --from-gateway https://gateway.mestumre.dev --set-current

 # gcloud-style browser/device flow (no callback copy/paste)